Xinyu-bot/NLP_SentimentAnalysis_RMP/paper/draft.md

   * same as bigram model above
   * but we back-off to bigram model first, and if still not found, we back-off to unigram model
 * __vector similarity model__
-  * re-use code written for the IR homwork, so 100% originality.
+  * re-use code written for the IR homework, so 100% originality.
 No `sklearn` module involved.
   * TF-IDF score for vectorized sentences then compute vector similarity
   * use average sentiment score for top N instances from the corpus